OpenSILEX/docs-community-dev/docs/localInstallation.md

 This document explains you how to deploy OpenSILEX PHIS on your personnal computer.
 In this document, commands are for **Ubuntu 16.04**.
 However, the majority of these commands are compatible with all Debian distributions which have the package manager Aptitude.

-This document explains you how to deploy OpenSILEX on your personnal computer.
-In this document, commands are for **Ubuntu 16.04**.
-However, the majority of these commands are compatible with all Debian distributions which have the package manager Aptitude.

 ## Prerequisite

 ### Software